chrisjones243/Indoor-Garden/README.md

-# Arduino Indoor Garde
+# I2C
- This is an indoor garden
+ This is to test I2C communication between the arduinos